Strategic Brief, Decision-Layer Architecture for Agentic AI

 Capability RealPage today Cherre today Post-close action

-Implementation / Onboarding (operator data) Owns at scale DSP-specific muscle Merge under Professional Services BU; RealPage muscle leads, Cherre DSP expertise embeds
+Implementation / Onboarding (operator data) Owns at scale CONNECT-specific muscle Merge under the Platform Value Office; RealPage muscle leads, Cherre CONNECT expertise embeds

-Implementation / Onboarding (institutional data) Owns Cherre team carries forward; reports into Professional Services BU
+Implementation / Onboarding (institutional data) Owns Cherre team carries forward; reports into the Platform Value Office

 FDE for Agents Early-stage practice Build new under FDE Practice; structured hiring against named ramp profile